 Encourage your kids to think about how this text applies to their everyday lives.
 Have fun brainstorming!
-This can also become a time of confession with one another, encouraging each other towards good words/deeds, offering affirmation to other family members and even openly sharing the gospel.
+This can also become a time of confession with one another, encouraging each other towards kind words/deeds, offering affirmation to other family members and even openly sharing the gospel.

 A book chart sheet will help you write down what the text says and means, and to tackle questions such as:

 Who?
 What?
 Where?
 When?
-How? and Why?
+How?
+And Why?

 What does this passage say about God?
 About me?
 My sin?
 My struggles?
 My opportunities?